salvolpe/REDHotOMOP/README.md

 ## OMOPonFHIR
 * *Prior to running OMOPonFHIR*, you will need to have an OMOP instance.
 If you do not have one yet, or want to connect to a test server, you can use [this OMOPv5 pgSQL server](https://github.com/omoponfhir/omopv5fhir-pgsql/) from GA Tech.
 (This also requires Docker)
+  * If you are taking this route, be mindful that the SQL server defaults to port 5432.
+So you should change the port number when you perform the run command through docker to 5438:5432.
+This will avoid issues with keycloak (a service within Redmatch) accidently finding your SQL server and being unable to access its REDCap project handling service
 * Follow the steps in the README for OMOPonFHIR for installation with the following considerations/adjustments:
   * OMOPonFHIR defaults to READ-ONLY, but you will need to write to this server.
 Navigate to `omoponfhir-main/omoponfhir-r4-server/src/main/webapp/WEB-INF/web.xml` where you will need to change `readOnly` to `False` at line 95.
   * If you use the `omopv5fhir-pgsql` server, you need to set the environment (ENV) variables in the `omoponfhir-main` Dockerfile as follows: